TITLE: Blood Ties(1/2)

 Scully shrugged.
 "So go check."

-Mulder stood and looked down at her, deliberately blocking the sun until she opened her eyes and glared at him in annoyance.
+Mulder stood and looked down at her, deliberately blocking the sun until she opened her eyes to glare at him in annoyance.
 "Don't get up, Scully.
-I'll go."
+I'll go," he said sarcastically.

 "Can I help you?"
-He spoke the words with a slight drawl, but she barely noticed.
+The words were spoken with a slight drawl, but she barely noticed.

 Scully snapped her mouth shut, feeling the blush spreading over her cheeks and cursing her fair skin. *Snap out of it, Dana, before he calls for the men in the white coats.*